Ciconia maltha

 Ciconia maltha, also known as the asphalt stork or La Brea stork, is an extinct stork from the Late Pliocene – Late Pleistocene of United States (California, Oregon, Idaho and Florida), Cuba and Bolivia.
-It has been found in the La Brea Tar Pits.
+It has been found in the La Brea Tar Pits, whence the species name maltha.

 It is a relatively large species of Ciconia, with a height of over 5 ft and a wingspan up to 10 ft across.